centreon/centreon-engine/doc/user/configuration/basics/standard_macros.rst

                                   currently in a period of downtime, this value will be zero.
 _`SERVICEPERCENTCHANGE`           A (floating point) number indicating the percent state change the service has undergone.
 Percent state change is used
                                   by the :ref:`flap detection <flapping_detection>` algorithm.
-_`SERVICEGROUPNAME`               The short name of the servicegroup that this service belongs to.
-This value is taken from the servicegroup_name
-                                  directive in the :ref:`servicegroup <obj_def_servicegroup>`
-                                  definition".
-If the service belongs to more than one servicegroup this macro will contain the name of just one of them.
-_`SERVICEGROUPNAMES`              A comma separated list of the short names of all the servicegroups that this service belongs to.
 _`LASTSERVICECHECK`               This is a timestamp in time_t format (seconds since the UNIX epoch) indicating the time at which a check of the
                                   service was last performed.
 _`LASTSERVICESTATECHANGE`         This is a timestamp in time_t format (seconds since the UNIX epoch) indicating the time the service last changed